FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 He was quite candid.

-He disclosed to us that Butler, the emergency services unit personnel were posted into the windows on the second floor of the AGR building, that they left there to go pursue the person that they spotted Crooks.
+He disclosed to us that Butler, emergency services unit personnel were posted into the windows on the second floor of the AGR building, that they left there to go pursue the person that they spotted, Crooks, that they texted a photo of Crooks to the PSP representative in the command center.

 That was many minutes before President Trump took the stand.

-He's not gonna know that, bro.
+He's not going to know that, bro.

-That that's a Secret Service decision that was made in-house that he is not going to be privy to.
+That's a Secret Service decision that was made in-house that he is not going to be privy to.

 Okay, now you're asking the real questions.

-It took you fucking minutes and you only have five minutes, you dummy.
+Thank God it took you fucking minutes and you only have five minutes, you dummy.

 So here's the thing.

-While we wait that can obviously change.
+That can obviously change.

 Maybe for months.

-To the degree we wait to hear as a country and as a Congress, what has happened in this event, because the FBI is conducting an investigation, it provides quarter for the U.S. Secret Service not perhaps to reckon with the problems that are obvious to everyone.
+To the degree we wait to hear as a country and as a Congress what has happened in this event, because the FBI is conducting an investigation, it provides quarter for the U.S. Secret Service not perhaps to reckon with the problems that are obvious to everyone.

 So let's get a couple in while I've got 13 more seconds.